casey-moldavon/to-do-list/README.md

 Styling for me tends to be the easiest part as i really enjoy it.
 Per the usual, i wanted a simple design with an interesting background and related coloring within the main content display.
 This time i decided to use a little bit of Bootstrap to make things easier but still incorporated a lot of css styling to give it the look i wanted.
 As always, the only styling challenge i encountered was with screen sizing to for moble versions but this didn't prove too dificult when using a bootstrap container.
 Will probably start using intuitive outside styling like this in the future.

+My final challenge came when deploying the app on Heroku.
+There were many steps involved and complexities when adding a database/connecting to mysql workbench.
+HUGE THANK YOU to my class TA Kerwin who helped me through this process.

 And thats my App!

+Closing statement: This project was quite a challenge.
+As per the usual, i was completely unaware until the due day that a majority of the content had actually been provided but, having writen everything out myself, i suppose i'll retain more of what i did here in the end.
+I learned a lot and i look forward to utilizing this knowledge in future projects.

 ## Built With